Are you ready for hotel sourcing season?

 Previously: Compared to corporate rate or rack rate

-• Corporate or rack rates have become largely irrelevant as points of comparison.
+• Corporate hotel rates or rack rates have become largely irrelevant as points of comparison.
 The Global Business Travel Association form no longer even asks for them.

 • More creative—and realistic—comparison rates and benchmarks.
 Our Market Index allows you to compare bid rates to a market- based indicator, against economic factors so you get a solid projection on future savings.